davidjpy/wildbear/README.md

 # :shopping_cart: E-commerce
 ## WildBear
-Wildbear is e-commerce website designed for selling a wide variety of camping gears, bulit with modern ReactJS code.
+Wildbear is e-commerce website designed for selling a wide variety of camping gears.
+This a full stack web project created with modern ReactJS code, and other major tect stacks.

 | Feature  | | Description  |
 |----------|:-------------:|:-------------|